hitlujin/DeepExprRecog-UAV5G/README.md

 - `test.py`: Contains testing routines for the models.
 - `test_video.py`: Script for testing the model with video input.
 - `train.py`: Manages the training process of the model.

-## Usage
-This section would typically contain quick start commands and examples of how to run the project, but per client's instructions, specific usage examples are omitted.